mkopec/tipd/README.md

 # tipd

+## Disclaimer

+Only use this tool if you really know what you're doing.
+Improper configuration of the USB-PD controller can result in serious hardware damage.

+## What is this

 A tool to interact with Texas Instruments USB-PD controllers over i2c.

 On machines where the PD controller is wired directly to the SoC's I2C bus, this tool can be used internally - but make sure you unload the driver, if present.

 If the controller's I2C is not internally accessible (for example wired to EC), you may be able to use this with an external I2C adapter wired to the laptop's battery connector.

+Keep in mind that using monitor mode can prevent the EC from handling PD interrupts properly, so **make sure** that the IRQ signal for IntEvent1 is only used by you.

+TODO: Implement listening on either IntEvent1 or IntEvent2

 ## Building